 This recipe makes so much so you can easily halve the quantity and still have heaps!
-I made 2 batches and am storing in glass containers between sheets of baking paper.
+I made two batches and I am storing them in glass containers between sheets of baking paper.

 This chocolate is so rich and satisfying that you only need a small amount.
 You will be amazed but because the ingredients are so nutrient dense that a small amount will leave your body satisfied and not craving more and more like the other refined sugar and milk laden 'chocolate' does.

-To read more about child labour on cacao farms, click here.
+Read more about child labour on cacao farms HERE.

-The ingredients I used to make my own raw chocolate are from Maretai Organics and you can also buy them by Loving Earth.
-Check out your healthfood stores or buy online.
+You can buy great raw chocolate ingredients online and check out your health food and bulk stores as well.
 If you want MORE amazing healthier Easter chocolate recipes, you can not go past this blog by Natural New Age Mum!

-Oh and pre-made raw chocolate that tastes divine and is also fair trade - Pana chocolate and my fave cooked chocolate has to be Alter Eco (both these brands also available from healthfood stores and online)
+Oh and pre-made raw chocolate that tastes divine and is also fair trade can be found by Pana Chocolate and Loving Earth and my fave cooked chocolate has to be Alter Eco (both these brands also available from healthfood stores and online).